-- 1. The board of examiners will determine the result of the examination at the student's request.
-This request must be submitted in accordance with the rules published. - 2.
+- 1. As soon as the student has fulfilled the requirements of the examinations programme, the Board of Examiners will determine the result of the examination and award a degree certificate as referred to in art.
+6.4. - 2.
 Prior to determining the examination result, the board of examiners may examine the student's knowledge of one or more components or aspects of the study programme, if and in so far as the results of the relevant tests give them reason to do so. - 3.
 Assessment of the examinations file constitutes part of the final examination.
-The date of examination will be the last working day of the month in which the application was submitted, if the application is complete and contains sufficient evidence of the tests passed by the student and the academic training thereby received. - 4.
+The date of examination will be the last working day of the month in which the Board of Examiners has determined that the student has fulfilled the requirements of the examinations programme. - 4.
 The examination will be passed on condition that all components have been passed. - 5.
 A further condition for passing the examination and receiving the certificate is that the student was registered for the course during the period in which the tests were taken.
-If the student does not fulfil this condition, the Executive Board may issue a statement of no objection in relation to the passing of the examination and the issue of the certificate, after the student has paid the tuition fees and administration charges owing for the 'missing' periods.
+If the student does not fulfil this condition, the Executive Board may issue a statement of no objection in relation to the passing of the examination and the issue of the certificate, after the student has paid the tuition fees and administration charges owing for the 'missing' periods. - 6.
+A student who has passed an examination and is therefore entitled to be awarded a certificate, may request that the Board of Examiners delay the granting of the certificate.
+Such a request must be submitted within two weeks after the student has been informed of the examination results, stating the date on which the student wishes to receive the certificate.
+The Board of Examiners will in any case grant the request in the academic year 2012-2013 if the student: - plans to fulfil a management position for which Utrecht University has provided a board activities grant; - oplans to do a traineeship or take a component of a study programme abroad.
+The Board of Examiners may also grant the request if refusal would result in an exceptional case of extreme unfairness on account of the circumstance that the student concerned could not have taken into account the implementation in September 2011 of automatic graduation when he was planning his study.